RounitR/movie-booking/README.md

 6. Visit /my-bookings to view and cancel a booking

 ## Known Limitations
-- SQLite concurrency is adequate for assignment demos; PostgreSQL recommended for production.
+- SQLite concurrency is adequate for demos; PostgreSQL recommended for production.
 - UI is intentionally simple, optimized for clarity and speed.

-## License
-For assignment submission only.